Today in North African history: the Battle of Sidi Bouzid begins (1943)

 The central Tunisian city of Sidi Bouzid is best known today as the birthplace of the Arab Spring.
 It was in Sidi Bouzid where a fish seller named Mohamed Bouazizi set himself on fire in December 2010, to protest what he believed was unfair treatment at the hands of Tunisia’s corrupt government.
 The repercussions of that single act of protest reverberated across the Arab world, sparking protests, toppling dictators, and causing civil wars.

-Sidi Bouzid followed up on the Axis success in the so-called "Run for Tunis," which was made possible by some poorly conceived Allied strategy.
-After the Allies landed in North Africa (Morocco and Algeria) in November 1942, their commanders (including Supreme Allied Commander Dwight Eisenhower) made the decision to move quickly overland to seize Tunis.
-Tunisia was largely defended by Vichy French units who the Allies figured could be coaxed to their side, which did actually happen.
+Sidi Bouzid followed up on the Axis success in the so-called “Run for Tunis,” which was made possible by some poorly conceived Allied strategy.
+After the Allies landed in North Africa (Morocco and Algeria) in November 1942, their commanders (including Supreme Commander Dwight Eisenhower) made the decision to move quickly overland to seize Tunis.
+Tunisia was largely defended by Vichy French units whom the Allies figured—correctly, as it turned out—could be coaxed to their side.
 But the Allies underestimated how quickly the Axis could mobilize additional forces to defend the area.
-The Luftwaffe controlled the skies, and initial Allied successes in a tank war on the ground couldn't be sustained.
+The Luftwaffe controlled the skies, and initial Allied successes in a tank war on the ground couldn’t be sustained.
 By Christmas, the Allied forces had to give up on Tunis and retreat to the west.
-But they were still positioned deep enough into Tunisia that the Erwin Rommel, commanding the Nazis' Afrika Korps, decided to press his advantage and push them further west.
+But they were still positioned deep enough into Tunisia that the Erwin Rommel, commanding the Nazi Afrika Korps, decided to press his advantage and push them further west.
 Rommel had begun his own North Africa offensive, after his ambitions for conquering Egypt were stymied at the Second Battle of El Alamein in November.

 Indeed, Rommel wasn’t just on the offensive in Tunisia for the hell of it.
 After El Alamein there was a real possibility that the British army in Egypt, under Bernard Montgomery, could follow him west and reengage.
 The Allied forces in Tunisia were well-positioned to serve as the anvil to Montgomery’s hammer, if it came to that, or to launch their own attack toward the Tunisian coast and cut the Axis line in two.
 Rommel couldn’t allow either of those things, and since he’d already tried Montgomery’s army and been repulsed, he figured he’d have better luck with the Americans, who in addition to not having Montgomery were brand new to the war and, he hoped, a little green.
 Rommel’s plan was to punch a hole through the Allied line in central Tunisia and strike at its rear, driving the whole Allied line back into Algeria and dealing the Americans such a decisive defeat that it might cripple their entire war effort just as it was getting started.